San Antonio Divorce Lawyer Assisting Clients Through The Divorce Process

 The thought of filing for divorce can be overwhelming, so it is important to take steps early in the process.
 Once you’ve decided you want a divorce and before actually filing for it, you may want to make preparations and gather a wide variety of documents that may help you later on.
 Those may include bank statements, tax returns, W-2s and paystubs, a copy of your life insurance policies, credit card statements, and any other documents you may have access to that can help your attorney get a full understanding of the financial situation of your marriage.

 If you rely on your spouse for income or have limited resources, you may want to think about saving some money – enough to support yourself for at least three months, but the more you can save, the better.
 Sometimes, a spouse can refuse to continue letting you access financial resources once he or she has been told you wish to get a divorce.
 Other aspects you should consider include your living situation (will you continue living in your marital home, in a spare bedroom, or will you move out to another residence?), your means of transportation (will you need to obtain your own vehicle?) and your credit (should you obtain your own credit card?).

-Finally, you will want to consult with a San Antonio divorce lawyer as soon as possible, even if you are not ready to file for divorce.
-An attorney can give you valuable insights and advice for your situation, answer your questions and help you get a better understanding of what to expect when you do decide to initiate the divorce process.
+Finally, you will want to consult with a San Antonio divorce lawyer as soon as possible, regardless of whether the divorce will contested or uncontested and collaborative.
+A divorce attorney can give you valuable insights and advice for your situation, answer your questions and help you get a better understanding of what to expect when you do decide to initiate the divorce process.

 How Important Is It to Work With a San Antonio Divorce Lawyer During a Litigated Divorce?